tikv/rfcs/text/2020-03-11-versioned-kv.md

 #### Data model and Consistency

 The data model is like `key:version -> value`.
-The version uses the current timestamp by default, or can be specified by the user (such as the global `ts` obtained from the PD TSO).
+The version uses the global `ts` obtained from the PD TSO by default .
+Then strong consistency (single key level linearizability) would be support.
 And the implementation is subject to further change if we use the user TS feature of RocksDB.

-For consistency (single key level linearizability), strong and weak consistency would be support.
-This is closely with the TS obtainment method, i.e. if need strong consistency, users should use the global PD TSO; if need weak consistency, users may use simple local ts method.
-Under weak consistency situation, the tools like `br` would be flexible to handle data consistency.

 The maximum number of versions in the cluster can be configured via `MaxVerNum`.
 The default value is 1.
 Redundant versions are removed during version